100 Notable alumni of

 -

-Leonard Susskind is an American physicist, who is a professor of theoretical physics at Stanford University, and founding director of the Stanford Institute for Theoretical Physics.
-His research interests include string theory, quantum field theory, quantum statistical mechanics and quantum cosmology.
+Leonard Susskind is an American theoretical physicist, Professor of theoretical physics at Stanford University and founding director of the Stanford Institute for Theoretical Physics.
+His research interests are string theory, quantum field theory, quantum statistical mechanics and quantum cosmology.
 He is a member of the US National Academy of Sciences, and the American Academy of Arts and Sciences, an associate member of the faculty of Canada's Perimeter Institute for Theoretical Physics, and a distinguished professor of the Korea Institute for Advanced Study.

 -